securit/FusedLocation/README.md

 ---------------
 FusedLocation is an open-source project to support the Android's new LocationRequest in Appcelerator's Titanium Mobile.

+⚠ Axway Titanium are implementing this module part of the Ti SDK.
+You can watch it here: https://jira.appcelerator.org/browse/TIMOB-20522

 Requirements
 ---------------
   - Titanium Mobile SDK 6.0.0.GA or later